Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 }
 ```

-Once this feature is enabled the optional [location property](https://chevrotain.io/documentation/11_1_1/interfaces/CstNode.html#location)
+Once this feature is enabled, the optional [location property](https://chevrotain.io/documentation/11_1_1/interfaces/CstNode.html#location)
 on each CstNode would be populated with the relevant information.

 Caveats

 - In order to track the CstNodes location **every** Token in the input Token vector must include its own location information.
-  - This is enabled by default in the Chevrotain Lexer, See [ILexerConfig.positionTracking](https://chevrotain.io/documentation/11_1_1/interfaces/ILexerConfig.html#positionTracking).
+  - This is enabled by default in the Chevrotain Lexer.
+See [ILexerConfig.positionTracking](https://chevrotain.io/documentation/11_1_1/interfaces/ILexerConfig.html#positionTracking).
-    However, if a third party Lexer is used in conjunction with a Chevrotain Parser, the Tokens produced by such a lexer
+    However, if a third-party Lexer is used in conjunction with a Chevrotain Parser, the Tokens produced by such a lexer
-    must include the relevant location properties to allow the chevrotain parser to compute the CstNode locations.
+    must include the relevant location properties to allow the Chevrotain Parser to compute the CstNode locations.

 - A CstNode may be empty, for example when the matching grammar rule has not matched any token.
   In that case the default value for the location properties is NaN.

-- This feature has a slight performance and memory cost,
+- This feature has a slight performance and memory cost.
-  this performance impact is **linear** and was measured at 5-10% for a full lexing + parsing flow.
+  This performance impact is **linear** and was measured at 5-10% for a full lexing + parsing flow.
-  In general the more complex a grammar is (in terms of more CstNodes created per N tokens)
+  In general, the more complex a grammar is (in terms of more CstNodes created per N tokens),
   the higher the impact.
 Additionally, if the Parser has activated the error recovery capabilities
-  of Chevrotain the impact would be at the high end of the given range,
+  of Chevrotain, the impact would be at the high end of the given range,
   as the location tracking logic is more complex when some Tokens may be virtual/invalid.

 ## Fault Tolerance